-Wollongong’s coastline is second to none with magnificent lookouts nestled atop the Illawarra Escarpment.
+Wollongong’s coastline is filled with magnificent lookouts nestled atop the Illawarra Escarpment.
 View the coastline from any vantage point-and believe us, it’s pretty spectacular!

 Bald Hill Lookout, Stanwell Tops

-Known to be one of the region’s most popular lookouts, Bald Hill offers sweeping views over the ocean and along the coastline south to the Sea Cliff Bridge and Wollongong .
-It’s also a world renowned hang gliding location where adventure seekers take off over the cliff and are swept up as they fly over the coastline like a bird.
+One of the region’s most iconic lookouts, Bald Hill offers sweeping views over the ocean and along the coastline south to the Sea Cliff Bridge and Wollongong.
+A world renowned hang gliding location where adventure seekers take off over the cliff and are swept up as they fly over the coastline like a bird.

-Facilities include public toilets, free parking and a café.
+Facilities include public toilets, free parking (timed parking at part of the carpark) and a café.

 Southern Gateway Centre, Bulli Tops